The Stray Cats - 40th Anniversary Tourwith special guest The James Hunter Duo

 THE STRAY CATS, the band that put Rockabilly music back on the record charts in the early '80s, are celebrating their 40th anniversary with a new tour and album.
 The new album, titled 40, marks their first new music in 26 years and is set for release on May 24 via Surfdog Records (CD, vinyl, digital).
 The 40th Anniversary Tour will make a stop in Huber Heights, OH at Rose Music Center on Wednesday, August 14th.
-James Hunter will join the show as support.
+The James Hunter Duo will join the show as support.

 The new album's song titles alone--including “Cat Fight (Over A Dog Like Me),” “Rock It Off,” “Mean Pickin’ Mama” and “Devil Train”—instantly let listeners know they’re in for a non-stop rocking time.
 Watch the band and album producer Peter Collins in the studio discussing the making of the album here.